sakschools/saks-fairways/content/about/index.md

 * Spacious classrooms
 * Modern Spacious school libraries.
-* Computer classrooms with modern learning technology
+* Classrooms with modern learning technology
 * Playgrounds (incl.
 Basket ball, Netball, etc).
 * A sick bay with a qualified nurse and necessary drugs.
 * A multi-purpose hall